Sample Masters Economics Full Dissertation

-This is evident from a New York Times report (2013), which showed the adverse conditions in which Greek families were living.
+This is evident from a New York Times report (2013), which showed the adverse conditions Greek families were living in.
 Due to an increase in tax requirements such as on heating oil; raising taxes to 450 percent, even though many middle and lower-middle-class citizens of Greece were facing wage cuts and outright unemployment, 80 percent of Greeks could not heat their homes for the winter season (NY Times, 2013).

 According to Holodny and Udland (2015), local Greek businesses are in a state of disorder, with many Greeks now preferring merchandise and other tangible items over the euro.
 Greek banks have been closed since June 29 when the Prime Minister announced a referendum vote on bailout terms, a vote which came back as “NO.”

 During this time, the Greek economy seized up, and banks began to run short of cash as assistance to the country from the IMF and ECB dried up after Greece failed to pay over 1.5 billion euros that were owed to the IMF on June 30, 2015 (Holodny and Udland, 2015).

 Following the bank closures, capital controls set have limited ATM withdrawals at Greek banks to 60 euros per day Holodny and Udland (2015).
 The Figure below sums up the emotion and desperation that the Greek people are facing as the country as a whole prepares to deal with an insurmountable debt of 35 billion pounds.
 The image has been circulating all around social media and newspapers since the decision to limit ATM withdrawal.